imgui-rs/imgui-rs/docs/upgrading-imgui.md

        git clone --recursive https://github.com/cimgui/cimgui.git /tmp/cimgui
    ```

     Make sure the checkout is updated and on a reasonable a reasonably recent version.
-Old versions can produce differently named symbols which can make updates more tediuos than they need to be!
+Old versions can produce differently named symbols which can make updates more tedious than they need to be!
 Generally the tag corresponding to the latest imgui release is a good choice.

 4. For each of the branches, run the corresponding `update-cimgui-output.sh` script.